Successful grant recipients

 Orange City Council

-Connect-a-Kit is an interactive kit project, targeted at seniors living in Orange, that provides opportunities for social interaction, mental stimulation, new activities, and health promotion resources.
-Kits will be delivered and exchanged on a fortnightly basis.
+Connect-a-Kit is an interactive kit project targeted at seniors living in Orange that provided opportunities for social interaction, mental stimulation, new activities, and health promotion resources.
+Kits were delivered and exchanged on a fortnightly basis.

 For more information, please contact Arodwell@orange.nsw.gov.au

 Grow Together – Connecting seniors online through gardening

 Grow Together offered an online social network for seniors focused around sustainable gardening.
 Social isolation would be addressed through sharing photos and stories about gardening in the past, present and future.
 Basic smartphones would be distributed to 300 seniors in Western Sydney, with training provided by younger community members.